bifurcationkit/BifurcationKit.jl/README.md

 The current package focuses on large scale problem and multiple hardwares.
 Hence, the goal is to use Matrix Free methods on GPU or a cluster to solve non linear PDE (for example).

+**If you use this package for your work, please cite it!!
+Open source development will die otherwise.**

 ## Installation

 To install it, please run